ansys/pyscadeone/doc/source/examples/visitor/index.rst

 The following methods are implemented, overridden from the base class:

-- the :py:meth:`SwanVisitor.visit_Operator`: it keeps track of the current operator that is the caller, and calls the default process to go-on.
+- the :py:meth:`SwanVisitor.visit_Operator`: it keeps track of the current operator that is the caller, and calls the default process to go on.
 - and :py:meth:`SwanVisitor.visit_PathIdCall` which implements the name of a called operator, amongst the possible operator expressions.
 Here, we first assess that the call corresponds to an operator declaration.
   Then we create the cross-references (see :ref:`ref_visitor_full_code`).